 The Uniform Prudent Management of Institutional Funds Act (abbreviated UPMIFA) is a uniform act that provides guidance on investment decisions and endowment expenditures for nonprofit and charitable organizations.
 As of 2012, UPMIFA is the law in 49 states, the District of Columbia and the U.S. Virgin Islands.
 Neither Pennsylvania nor Puerto Rico has adopted UPMIFA.
 UPMIFA contains rules and standards for their application across three broad areas of importance to charitable organizations, members of their fiduciary boards, and their advisers, which are applicable if those organizations hold restricted funds including endowment.
 The areas include: endowment, delegation of management and investment functions, and the release or modification of restrictions contained in gift instruments.
 The Community Foundation acknowledges that UPMIFA governs its management of these funds and will serve as a guide for its distribution policy.
-For investment guidance, combined with the approach to endowment spending, encourages institutions to invest for total return including capital appreciation, rather than focusing only on assets which will generate current income such as interest and dividends.
+For investment of endowment funds, the Act provides guidance informed by modern portfolio theory.
+This investment guidance, combined with the approach to endowment spending, encourages institutions to invest for total return including capital appreciation, rather than focusing only on assets which will generate current income such as interest and dividends.
 The Community Foundation determines prudent spending levels across the entire pooled endowment based on seven factors spelled out in UPMIFA: